alexsantostx94/portfolio-alex-santos/src/pages/index.md

       - title: UX Design
         content: >-
           User Experience and User Interface design.
-I incorporate Human-Computer Interaction design principles into all of my designs.
+I incorporate Human-centered design principles into all of the experiences I create.
           I have a strong understanding of UI mobile patterns and incorporate that knowledge when building intuitive interfaces.
       - title: Visual Design
         content: >-
           Experience executing creative visual designs.
 My process begins by